erroronline1/caro/readme.md

     * -> reconsider availability of forms and records for groups, just no database entries or mandatory name field
 * recreate outdated forms for compliance reasons, hint that this is not the current version if newer approved exist
     * export from composer -> change store syntax for forms to json containing component ids
-* office inputs pseudoform as filter column (insurance requests, insurance approved, treatment in progress, etc)
+* office inputs pseudoform as filter column (insurance requests, insurance approved, treatment in progress, etc) for improved priority overview
 * general field attribute copyable

 #### issues